caseywatts/caseywatts.github.io/book/all-chapters.md

 ## Post-hoc Rationalization

 When my brother did not close the door, my mom stopped to introspect for a moment.
 If she had not, she might have explained her behavior in an unsatisfying, inaccurate way called a _post-hoc rationalization_.
-Post-hoc means "after the fact".
+Post-hoc means "after the fact."
 We often experience a gut reaction first (inner brain), and then afterwards attempt to explain our thoughts and feelings quickly (outer brain).
 Often the quick attempt at explaining it is inaccurate or incomplete.
 This could cause internal conflict for yourself, or conflict with others.

 Some blatant examples: "he always does that!" (even if he has not done it much) or "he's going to let all the heat out!" (even if the heat was off).
 Post-hoc rationalization can happen during stressful or non-stressful situations.
 It can happen anytime. <!-- #content clarify that it happens after the emotion, but it can happen during the event "For clarification, if it is a post-hoc rationalization, it would not occur during the stressful or non-stressful situations --- it would always occur after the fact.
 " -->